EKGF/ekg-method/docs/objective/modularity.md

   In other projects, this may also make possible to deliver value to customers as soon as possible.

-Using this megaproject and other successful ones such Tesla’s Gigafactory, Flyvbjerg identified the principles behind scaling up in a smart way.
+Using this mega-project and other successful ones such Tesla’s Gigafactory, Flyvbjerg identified the principles behind scaling up in a smart way.
 By smart way, he means starting from small beginning to a